 The video above shows one way to test for negative air pressure using a smoke pencil.
-In this video you can see the column of smoke being pushed to the right by the air being drawn into the building thru the switch cutout.
+In this video you can see the column of smoke being pushed to the right by the air being drawn into the building through the switch cutout.
 When the smoke pencil is moved away from the cutout you see the smoke column returns to vertical.

 The opposite occurs with leaky return ducts.
 Leaky return ducts cause positive pressure within the house.
 This pushes air out of the house via the paths of least resistance—doors, windows, and pathways around electric and plumbing penetrations and gaps in insulation.
 In winter, when we humidify the inside air, this humid air is forced outside through cracks and openings.
 When this warm moist air hits portions of the cold outside wall, it can condense and cause mold.

 Improper attic ventilation can also cause negative pressure issues within the home.
-During the summer months if the attic is unable to vent the hot air adequately, it can build up and cause the attic to pressurize enough to start pushing the hot air down into the wall cavities.
+During the summer months if the attic is unable to vent the hot air adequately, it can build up and cause the attic to pressurize enough to start pushing the hot air down into improperly sealed wall cavities.
 In areas with high humidity this hot humid air can condensate on the cool back side of drywall providing the moisture needed for mold growth.